Richard Lee II: Death

-Upon reaching legal age and arriving in Virginia, Richard Lee III's only son, Col. George Lee (1714–1761), built another new plantation house, which he called "Mount Pleasant".
-Although built further back from the river and upon higher ground, it also later burned down.

 Personal life

 Richard II, had one of the largest libraries in the Colony.
 He spent almost his whole life in study, and usually wrote his notes in Greek, Hebrew, or Latin.
 It was because of this that he was termed "Richard the scholar".
 Richard was a supporter of the Established Church.
 Richard married Laetitia Corbin (ca. 1657–1706), daughter of Richard's neighbor and member of the Governor's Council, Henry Corbin, Sr. (1629–1676) and his wife Alice (Eltonhead) Burnham (ca. 1627–1684).
 Laetitia's sister was Anne Corbin Tayloe.